Attorney: California police shot unarmed black man 10 times

-LOS ANGELES (AP) — Lawyers for the family of a black man killed by police in a busy Southern California parking lot say an autopsy found he was shot 10 times and died from choking on his own blood as officers delayed getting him medical help.
+LOS ANGELES (AP) — Lawyers for the family of a black man killed by police in a busy Southern California parking lot said Monday that an autopsy found he was shot 10 times and died from choking on his own blood as police delayed getting him medical help.

-Attorney Lee Merritt said at a news conference Monday that the private autopsy found that 26-year-old Diante Yarber died of asphyxiation.
-Additionally, he says had Yarber gotten medical treatment, he would have had a chance at surviving his wounds.
+The autopsy concluded that 26-year-old Diante Yarber died of asphyxiation and that had he been given medical treatment, he would have had a chance at surviving his wounds, attorney S. Lee Merritt said at a news conference.

-Merritt says Yarber had wounds to his chest, back and arms in the April 5 shooting in Barstow.
+The autopsy was conducted by a private medical examiner at Merritt’s request.
+An autopsy by San Bernardino County authorities has not been released and it’s unclear whether it’s been finished.

-Barstow police didn’t respond to multiple requests for comment.
-They have said that Yarber drove his car toward officers and hit police cars, prompting officers to fire.
+Merritt, who is planning on filing a civil rights lawsuit in the case this week, said the private autopsy found that Yarber had wounds to his chest, back and arms and that he wasn’t given medical treatment for “a great deal of time.”

 Most Read Nation & World Stories